mezoni/peg/README.md

 /// Some code...

 final nullableResultValue = nullableResult;
-final nonNullableResultValue = nonNullableResult?;
+final nonNullableResultValue = nonNullableResult!;
 ```

-All this happens automatically, based on information about whether the result value can be `null` or cannot be `null`.
+All this happens automatically, based on information about whether the result value can be `null` or not.

-If this principle is not followed, **errors are inevitable** when converting values ​​to a non-nullable value.
+If this principle is not followed (about not using type aliases), **errors are inevitable** when converting values ​​to a `non-nullable` values.

 ## Automatic and programmatic error generation